Syhlo/reusable-carousel/README.md

 ###### *Currently being developed.*

 This repository contains my personal responsive slider asset.
-Currently it supports touch screen swiping, arrow controls, and bubble controls.
+Currently it supports touch screen swiping, arrow controls, bubble controls, and looping autoplay.
 It automatically adds the images in `.inner` to the slider.

 Preview the features: [Demonstration](https://codepen.io/Syh/full/VqEMNd)